happy-joyboy/superBLog/content/posts/summary/services/index.md

 }
 ```

-A Looper is essentially a message pump that Runs an infinite loop on a thread to Pull messages from a MessageQueue then Dispatches/send them to the appropriate Handler and Keeps the thread alive to process messages
+A Looper is just a message pump that Runs an infinite loop on a thread to Pull messages from a MessageQueue then Dispatches/send them to the appropriate Handler and Keeps the thread alive to process messages

 ##### C. Using AIDL (Android Interface Definition Language)